Earlier this month, Nigerian-born chef and writer Tunde Wey developed a fairly brilliant idea

 on which Detroiters are already working.

 .
-The dinners take place from Sunday, April 29 to May 5 at Hamtramck's Bank Suey; tickets are $50.
+The dinners take place from Sunday, April 29 through May 5 at Hamtramck's Bank Suey; tickets start at $50.

 So many restaurants, so little time.
 Find out the latest Detroit dining news with our weekly food newsletter delivered every Friday morning.